sigurd-ss/fig2pov/README.md

 ```
 cube.UserData.povray.Texture = 'T_Stone21';
 ```
-The same cube will now be rendered with a texture named 'T_Stone21', giving the following figure:
+When calling fig2pov, the same cube will now be rendered with a texture named 'T_Stone21', giving the following figure:

 <img src="./Figures/cube_povray_texture1.png" width="500">

+See [here](./Documents) for available textures.

 Each graphics object can have its own 'UserData.povray' structure:
 ```